VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Design and Implementation

 \subsection{Method Overview}

-We use camera model detections and a neural network to verify whether a particular LiDAR bounding box detection is valid.
+We use camera model detections and a neural module to verify whether a particular LiDAR bounding box detection is valid.
 Fig.~\ref{fig:methodology} provides an overview of our method.
-For each LiDAR detection, we look for a corresponding camera detection.
+For each LiDAR detection, we look for a corresponding camera detection above a certain overlap score (see Sec. \ref{subsec:implementation}).
 If a matching camera box is found, the camera bounding box, the Intersection over Union (IoU) between the LiDAR and camera boxes, and the confidence scores of both detections are fed into a neural network, along with the LiDAR box.
 If no matching camera box is found, we input a zero for both the bounding box and the confidence score for the camera model.

-Our goal is to determine whether to keep or discard each LiDAR (L) detection.
-We generate ground truth by calculating the IoU between the LiDAR box and the official KITTI ground truth, and follow the datasets standard by setting an IoU threshold of 0.7.
-Detections above this threshold are marked as valid (positive class), while those below are ignored.
-The inputs given would be:\\
+The inputs given would be: